 These plans are significantly cheaper than most medical insurance plans, but there are some stipulations.
 The first being that they don’t cover preventive services and the second is they don’t cover medical services that are considered unbiblical.
 For example, your birth control and abortion would not be covered if you are enrolled in a Medishare plan.

 If you are looking to save money on health insurance, and have strong Christian values, it would be worth getting a Medishare quote.

 10. Bronze Level Marketplace Plans

-You’re probably aware that medical insurance plans through the marketplace have been getting more expensive each year, but luckily bronze plans are still affordable.
+You’re probably aware that the once cheap health insurance plans sold through the marketplace have been getting more expensive each year, but luckily bronze plans are still affordable.
 Bronze level marketplace plans are the cheapest (with the exception of catastrophic plans) medical insurance plans sold through the marketplace.

 Bronze plans still cover all the minimum essential benefits and protect you from expensive medical bills.
 However, they do come with high deductibles, just like catastrophic plans.
 If you don’t have a history of medical problems or any pre-existing conditions, a Bronze plan may be right for you.